4 Tips to Prevent Online Identity Theft

 To prevent this, use unique passwords on different sites—especially your online banking and email accounts.
 Never share your passwords with anyone, especially over the phone.
 Hackers often use this approach with senior citizens, who may be more vulnerable.

 Most companies will never ask for your password or personal information by phone or email if they make the initial contact.
 However, scammers will when they try to impersonate a legitimate company.
 Being aware of this tactic could prevent you from mistakenly sharing your information.

 3 Regularly check your bank and credit card statements

 If hackers do access your information, they may begin to make credit card purchases or withdrawals from your account.

-Hackers can exploit security vulnerabilities to access personal data.
-That's why it's important to make sure you're using technology with the most up-to-date protection.
+Hackers can exploit security vulnerabilities to access personal data, which is why it's important to make sure you're using technology with the most up-to-date protection.

 The increase in digital channels means online identity theft will always be a risk.
 The key is to take actionable steps to reduce this risk as much as possible.

-Use strong passwords, and never click on suspicious links or provide your personal information over the phone.
-Make sure you always download the latest version of the apps you use and have the latest security updates installed on your device.
-Hackers will use any opening they can find to steal information, so putting all these strategies together can help you identify and prevent potential security vulnerabilities identity thieves are just waiting to exploit.
+Use strong passwords, and never click suspicious links or provide your personal information over the phone.
+Make sure you always download the latest version of the apps you use, and ensure the latest security updates are installed on your devices.
+Hackers will use any opening they can find to steal information, so putting these strategies together can help you identify and prevent potential security vulnerabilities identity thieves are just waiting to exploit.